ansrDev/ansrDev/README.md

 ## I'm a Student and a Developer!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything i like
 - 🥅 2021 Goals: Learn as much as I could

 ### Connect with me: